End Water Poverty is a global civil society coalition campaigning to end the water and sanitation crisis.

 There are many resources available to help you to find out more about SWA and opportunities for getting involved!

-Civil society groups attended the SWA Ministerial Meeting in Addis Abba, Ethiopia earlier in the year from 15 - 17 March 2016.
+Civil society groups attended the Sector Ministers Meeting in Addis Abba, Ethiopia in 2016.
 Read the CSO briefs that were developed in the lead up to the event on the following key issues:

 All other SWA resources and tools:

 - Visit the Official SWA website for comprehensive information about the Partnership and it's activities.